 Synopsis: This study sampled 762 hospital discharges for 555 long-term care residents of 32 nursing homes who were discharged from the hospital back to their same long-term care facility and followed for 45 days.
-A trained nurse reviewed records using a trigger tool developed by the.
+A trained nurse reviewed records using a trigger tool developed by the Institute for Healthcare Improvement.
 Each trigger linked to a possible harm was reviewed by two physicians.
 Adverse events were categorized into health care–acquired infections and events related to resident care, medications, and procedures.
 The severity and preventability of each event was assessed.

 Of the 555 residents, 65.5% were female and the mean age was 82.2.
 There were 379 adverse events identified; 52% involved pressure ulcers, skin tears, and falls with injury, which were deemed preventable.
 Healthcare-acquired infections totaled 28.5% and adverse drug events were 16.5%.
 Close to half of the events were serious, life threatening, or fatal.
 The study was limited by subjectivity in classifying the adverse events.

 Hospitalists should ensure proper coordination and handoff when transitioning patients back to their nursing home.